kuhumcst/texton/administration.md

       <dt>ExternalURI</dt>
       <dd>Link to another page where the tool can be tried out.</dd>
       <dt>XMLparms</dt>
-      <dd>If `on`, Text Tonsorium should send the parameters in some XML.
+      <dd>If <code>on</code>, Text Tonsorium should send the parameters in some XML.
 Not implemented!</dd>
       <dt>PostData</dt>
-      <dd>If `on`, input to a tool is sent alongside the parameters in a POST request.
+      <dd>If <code>on</code>, input to a tool is sent alongside the parameters in a POST request.
 The default is GET, which means that input isn't pushed to the tool by pulled by the tool.</dd>
       <dt>Inactive</dt>
       <dd>'on' when a new tool is registered and also when later set to 'on'.
 The value 'on' makes the tool invisible to the workflow computation algorithm.</dd>
     </dl>